- Affiliate Faculty

 - Ph.D., Hebrew University of Jerusalem

-Dr. Aronis taught in the department from 2017 to 2019; her courses include Gender & Communication (SPCM 335) and Visual Communication (SPCM 347); she also mentored students for “Independent Study.”
+Dr. Aronis taught in the department from 2017 to 2019; her courses included Gender & Communication (SPCM 335) and Visual Communication (SPCM 347); she also mentored students for “Independent Study.”
 Currently, she is teaching Discourse, Culture, and Identities (COMM 2400) at CU Boulder and at the Spring also Communication, Technology, and Society (COMM 3610).
-Her teaching experience includes developing and teaching courses for undergraduate and graduate students at a total of five institutions in the U.S. and in Israel, with particular expertise in media, communication and cultural theories; discourse analysis and rhetoric; gender studies; and academic writing and thinking.
+Her teaching experience includes developing and teaching courses for undergraduate and graduate students at a total of five institutions in the U.S. and in Israel, with particular expertise in media, communication and cultural studies theories; discourse analysis and rhetoric; gender studies; and academic writing and thinking.
 She believes in intersectional, creative, interactive, and “out of the box” teaching in order to provide her students with knowledge that involves critical thinking and new ways of seeing their everyday lives.
 One of her assignments in SPCM 335, which instructed students to visually describe the relationship between sex and gender, was posted on the Communication Studies department’s website.
 Before moving to Colorado, she also worked as a journalist and a biographer for Holocaust survivors.